- The SPGS journey

 A multitude of study trips aim to deepen students’ knowledge through visits to important historical and cultural locations.

-Students have enriched their study of history with overseas trips to destinations such as Dublin, Berlin, Paris and Moscow/St Petersburg in recent years.
+Students have enriched their study of history with overseas trips to destinations such as Dublin, Berlin and Moscow in recent years.

-Arts students gain plenty of inspiration for their creative projects on the art trip to the Venice Biennale.
-Other annual favourite trips include the ski trip in the spring term, which is loved by all students in the V and LV who attend.
+Art students gain plenty of inspiration for their creative projects on the art trip to the Venice Biennale.
+Other annual favourite trips include the ski trip in the spring term, which is loved by all students in the LV (Year 9) and V (Year 10) who attend.